 Allow moderators to review multiple independent grades for selected submissions.

 Graders cannot view student names.
 This can be changed by selecting Hide student names in the SpeedGrader.
 Grades will not be released automatically, and unmuting or posting grades will automatically disable Anonymous Grading.
+This is useful if you're creating a survey in New Quizzes (see Hidden Gems: Working with Surveys in New Quizzes for more info).

 ANONYMOUS INSTRUCTOR ANNOTATIONS